bhamrick/precision_system/relay.md

-If the opponents bid one step up, and the relayer is the next to act, then pass continues the relay, with the same responses as if the overcall didn’t happen, and double taking the place of the first step.
+If the opponents bid one step up, and the relayer is the next to act, then pass continues the relay, with the same responses as if the overcall didn’t happen.
 Double by relayer is penalty.

 If the relay responder is the next to act, then pass and double are both the first step (which the opponents bid), with double being a more